What is IR35 and what does it mean for contractors?

 - All rejected work is corrected at your client’s cost

-- You work out of your client’s premises and do not have your own business identity
+- You do not have your own business identity.

 - You have the right to delegate or substitute work contracted to another person and that right is exercised in practice

 - You work for your own limited company and do not receive employment benefits such as paid leave or sick pay

 - Being paid on a project basis or at a fixed price